- sets up the government - defines the government - protects basic rights of Americans

 - slavery - economic reasons - states' rights

-- freed the slaves (Emancipation Proclamation) - saved the Union - led the United States during the Civil War
+- freed the slaves (Emancipation Proclamation) - saved (or preserved) the Union - led the United States during the Civil War

 - freed the slaves - freed slaves in the Confederacy - freed slaves in the Confederate states - freed slaves in most Southern states

 fought for women's rights fought for civil rights

 Name one war fought by the United States in the 1900s.

 - World War I - World War II - Korean War - Viet Nam War - (Persian) Gulf War

 Who was President during the Great Depression and World War II?

 Who did the United States fight in World War II?